Table of Contents

 3. Interviews & Surveys:

-- Ask open-ended questions to collect qualitative feedback.
+- Ask open-ended questions to gather qualitative feedback.

 4. Analytics Tools: